MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/product-engineering/engineering-org-data-ownership-rules.md

 ms.dyn365.ops.version: Release 10.0.13
 ---

-# engineering companies and data ownership rules
+# Engineering companies and data ownership rules

 [!include [banner](../includes/banner.md)]

-## engineering companies and operational companies
+## Engineering companies and operational companies

 To ensure that the master data for products is created and maintained centrally, you can use one or more *engineering companies*.
 The engineering company owns the engineering products and their engineering-relevant data.
 The engineering company is always connected to a *legal entity*, which is also a company.
 With this connection, the system establishes a central entry point for all engineering-relevant data for engineering products within the company.
 This is where engineering products are created and engineering-relevant data is maintained.
 From this central point, the engineering products and engineering-relevant data will be released to *operational companies*, which are the other legal entities.
 (For more information about the release management, see [Release product structure](release-product-structure.md).)
 These operational companies will use the engineering data as it is designed by the engineering company.
 Any logistical data will be maintained locally by each company itself.